Tennessee Gov. Bill Lee Signs Redistricting Bill to Carve Up State’s Lone Blue District

 “On our software, when we put that map into ours, we turned all that data off so that the only thing that was referenced in our map was population,” Sexton said during the special session on May 6.

-Sexton would not confirm whether any attempt was made to avoid dividing Shelby County, where Memphis sits.
+Sexton would not confirm whether any attempt was made to avoid dividing Shelby County, which includes Memphis.

-One of the state troopers at a security checkpoint told the Epoch Times that he discovered “countless knives” and even a pair of scissors in people's possession as they tried to enter the Capitol building to watch the state House and state Senate debate the controversial map.
+One of the state troopers at a security checkpoint told The Epoch Times that he had discovered “countless knives” and even a pair of scissors in the possession of people trying to enter the Capitol building to watch the state House and state Senate debate the controversial map.

 After the House passed the map, protesters erupted in shouts and used electronic whistles to fill the building with noise.

-The outburst prompted law enforcement to halt members of the public and some in the media from entering the Capitol building.
+The outburst prompted law enforcement to prevent members of the public and some in the media from entering the Capitol building.

 The act will take effect immediately.